andydevs69420/larabook/README.md

-# Facebook auth clone using bootstrap5
+# Facebook auth clone using bootstrap5 and laravel